Creating a great member experience in coworking spaces requires a lot more than offering desks and offices.

 Communication is key.
 It will give you a lot of insights on how things are going and how to improve the member experience.

-But have in mind listening is not enough – you should be responsive and proactive:
+But have in mind listening is not enough – you should take action!

-Leaving a message without a reply or not taking any actions after someone has told you about a problem they’ve noticed in the space is a sure way to make people feel negative about your attitude and your coworking space.
+Leaving a message without a reply or not taking any action after someone has told you about a problem in the space is a big no-no!

 Regardless of how busy you are, take some time to respond to people.
-If you’re not able to provide an answer to their question or take action at the moment, let them know that you’ve accepted their request and you’ll notify them when there’s an update.
+If you’re not able to provide an answer to their question, let them know that you’ve received their request and you’ll notify them when there’s an update.

 Keep people informed about work in progress.
 Sometimes solving a problem takes more time than expected – even though you don’t have a solution yet, let them know you’re working on it.

-If they have a suggestion or an idea, listen to them.
+When they have a suggestion or an idea, listen to them.
 If it’s applicable, make it happen.
 If not – show you appreciate the suggestion and kindly explain why it won’t be possible to implement it.
-It’s essential to have real communication with your members and show them that you care.
+It’s essential to have open communication with your members.

 Coworking is about people.
 The better they feel at your coworking space, the more reasons they have to visit you again.